benkrichman/geocontour/README.md

 Given the previously calculated contour, construct the geocontour to determine contour segment lengths and outward normal vectors:

 Use the build function of geocontour to construct the geocontour.
-Note that in the second plot the 'simplify' option is used, combining cells with multiple visits into single segments.
+Note that in the second plot the 'simplify' option is used, combining cells with multiple visits into single segments exactly equal to the vector combination of segments in the cell.
+The directional information contained in the contour has been discarded, and in the case of simplification may not be extractable from the geocontour.
 ```python
 geocontour=geocontour.build(contour,latitudes,longitudes)
 geocontour_simp=geocontour.build(contour,latitudes,longitudes,simplify=True)